eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 * Hyperopt (http://hyperopt.github.io/hyperopt/)
 * ...

 PyTorch is rather bare-bones.
-There are many library built on top of it which require to write less code:
+There are many libraries built on top of it which require to write less code:

 * PyTorch Ignite (https://pytorch-ignite.ai)
 * PyTorch Lightning (https://lightning.ai/pytorch-lightning)